Product Design // UX/UI Design

 Usability: We listened to users feedback about their struggles with the other Kanopy TV platforms, so at this step of this process, we wanted to improve the overall user experience and give them a delightful experience on the Fire TV app.

-Scope & Demand: Kanopy users were requesting the Kanopy app to use with their Fire TV sticks.
-The Fire TV app project had a tight deadline with limited resources, so we decided to not add too many different components that would just delay the project release.
+Scope & Limitations of implementation: Kanopy users were requesting the Kanopy app to use with their Fire TV sticks.
+The Fire TV app project had a tight deadline with limited resources, so we decided to not add features that would just delay the project release.

 High Fidelity Designs